After your amputation procedure, a wide range of healthcare professionals will be involved in your rehabilitation process:

 HOW DO I DEAL WITH ANY PAIN?

 Wound pain is often experienced after surgery.
-It’s important to make your doctor aware of any pain you are experiencing so they can give you appropriate pain control.
+It is important to make your doctor aware of any pain you are experiencing so they can give you appropriate pain control.
 If the pain is well controlled you will be able to start exercising earlier and help your wound to heal.

 Scar pain may be experienced.
-In this situation, ask your physiotherapist for further pain management.
+In this situation, tell your physiotherapist for arranging further pain management.

 Along with the sensation of a phantom limb, some phantom pain can also occur.
 This is a form of nerve pain appearing from an area of the body that has been amputated.
 Many amputees experience phantom pain during the first three months of recovery, which may be severe or mild in nature.
 Phantom pain can interfere with your sleep and affect your general health and sense of wellbeing.
 Your physiotherapist can help you to manage this pain.
 Do not hesitate to ask for help.